-Students must submit required documents for proof of current AHA Healthcare Provider CPR certification, immunizations, criminal background check and drug screen.
+Students must submit required documents for proof of current AHA Healthcare Provider CPR certification, immunizations and will be required to undergo a criminal background check and drug screen.

-Students applying for transfer beyond the first semester must take course challenge exam(s), drug calculation exam, and clinical competency evaluation.
+Students applying for transfer beyond the first semester must take:

+- Course challenge exam(s) on all course content prior to the course of transfer

+- Drug calculation exam, and

+- Clinical competency evaluation.

 Students must score 80 or better on the challenge exams and score 100 on the drug calculation exam.
 Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed course.

-Any student who has had more than two attempts in any nursing course will not be considered for transfer.
+Any student who has had two unsuccessful attempts in any nursing course will not be considered for transfer.